fabianvf/python-rake/README.md

     Rake = RAKE.Rake(<path_to_your_stopwords_file>)
     Rake.run(<text>);

 To change how a file is read-in, simply use the code below.
-The built in regex described above is [\W\n]+.
+The default regex described above is [\W\n]+.

     `RAKE.Rake(<path_to_your_stopwords_file> , regex = '<your regex>')`